 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This fantasy is a hardcover edition that was published by HarperCollins on November 28, 1962 in hardcover and has 30 pages.
+This fantasy is a hardcover edition that was published by HarperCollins on November 28, 1962 and has 30 pages.